|4:15 - 6:15 PM

 |6:30 - 8:30 PM

-The course aims to provide a landscape view of DH, paying attention to how its various approaches embody new ways of knowing and thinking, new epistemologies.
+What are the digital humanities, and how can they help us think in new ways?
+This course offers an introduction to the landscape of digital humanities (DH) work, paying attention to how its various approaches embody new ways of knowing and thinking.
 What kinds of questions, for instance, does the practice of mapping pose to our research and teaching?
-How does the concept of mapping change when we begin from the Global South?
-When we attempt to share our work through social media, how is it changed and who do we imagine it reaches?
-How can we visually and ethically represent various forms of data and how does the data morph in the representation?
+When we attempt to share our work through social media, how is it changed?
+How can we read “distantly,” and how does “distant reading” alter our sense of what reading is?

 Though no previous technical skills are required, students will be asked to experiment in introductory ways with DH tools and methods as a way of concretizing some of our readings and discussions.
 Students will be expected to participate actively in class discussions and online postings (including on our course blog) and to undertake a final project that can be either a conventional seminar paper or a proposal for a digital project.
 Students completing the course will gain broad knowledge about and understanding of the emerging role of the digital humanities across several academic disciplines and will begin to learn some of the fundamental skills used often in digital humanities projects.